JeffersonLab/clas12-mcgen/README.md

-The generators in this repository will be available in the official CLAS12 Docker/Singularity containers for offsite (e.g. OSG) simulation jobs.
+This repository is a collection of generators distributed to the official CLAS12 Docker/Singularity containers for offsite (e.g. OSG) simulation jobs.

-To clone / pull this repo:

-`git clone  --recurse-submodules git@github.com:JeffersonLab/clas12-mcgen.git`

-`git pull  --recurse-submodules`
+The generators are linked through git submodules: each is linked to a particular commit of the generator's github repository.

 ---

-# Requirements
+# Adding your event generator

+If you want to add your generator to the CLAS12 containers follow this steps:

-- A github repository, ideally inside https://github.com/JeffersonLab
+1. Create a github repository for your source code, ideally inside https://github.com/JeffersonLab
-- A README in each github describing the generator and its options, and packages requirement
+2. Make sure to include the README.md describing the generator and its options, and packages requirement
-- A working build system
+3. Have a working build system (for example a Makefile)
+4. Satisfy the additional requirements below.
+5. Send email to ungaro@jlab.org, baltzell@jlab.org (Mauri or Nathan) with the repository address,

+---

+# Additional Requirements

 - An executable with the same name as the github repository name, installed at the top level dir
 - If libraries are needed, they should be put inside a lib directory, at the top level dir
 - The generator output file name must be the same name as the exectuable + ".dat".
 For example, the output of clasdis must be clasdis.dat
 - To specify the number of events, the option "--trig" must be used
 - If necessary, an environment variable (name in its README) where the executable will look for data
-- the optional argument --docker will be added by default to all executable.
+- The optional argument --docker will be added by default to all executable.
 This option can be ignored or used by the executable to set conditions to run on the OSG container

+If you are the maintainer of a package and made changes that you want to include here, send emails to ungaro@jlab.org, baltzell@jlab.org (Mauri or Nathan) requesting the update.

-# Generators
+# List of Generators

 name                 | summary description      | maintainer        | email             | requirements met
 -------------------- | ------------------------ | ----------------- | ----------------- | ---------------------